antarctica/PolarRoute/README.md

 pip install polar-route
 ```

-> NOTE: The installation process may vary slightly dependant on OS.
+> NOTE: The installation process may vary slightly dependent on OS.
 Please consult the documentation for further installation guidance.

 ## Required Data sources
 Polar-route has been built to work with a variety of open-source atmospheric and oceanographic data sources.